Partrester12/Vicky3BuildingEffeciencyOptimizer/README.md

 You should be presented with two tables.
 The first one is optimized for construction whilst the latter is optimized for number of labor.

-If you want to edit the variables, then the only one worth editing is the amount of 'per pops' you're optimizing for as the default is per 100 pops.
+If you want to edit the variables, then the only ones worth editing are the amount of 'per pops' you're optimizing for as the default is per 100 pops as well as MAX_NUMBER_ITERARTIONS, which controls how long the program will try to calculate optimal prices in cases where optimization is difficult (or close to impossible with common PCs) .

 # Step 4 What do I do with this information?